 Consultants don't normally provide a recommended treatment.
 This means you have to take ownership of choosing which can be very challenging at such a difficult time, especially with the seemingly unlimited advice available on the internet, from leaflets and from news items, many offering slightly differing outcomes and side effects.
 Even when you have made the choice you may have doubts that you have made the right one.

 Another aim of our Group is to create awareness of PCa amongst men of all ages with particular emphasis on the importance of early diagnosis which can be a life saver.
-The Group also raises funds for the local hospital to help with new research and treatment methods for PCa.
+The Group has raised funds for the local hospital to help with new treatment methods for PCa and arranges PSA testing events several times a year.

 Click here for a suggested set of questions if you are still in the undecided stage.